William Smith, 4th Viscount Hambleden

-William Herbert "Harry" Smith, 4th Viscount Hambleden (2 April 1930 – 2 August 2012) was a British peer and descendant of the founders of the stationary group W H Smith.
+William Herbert "Harry" Smith, 4th Viscount Hambleden (2 April 1930 – 2 August 2012) was a British peer and descendant of the founders of the stationery group W H Smith.

 Life and family

 Smith was the son of William Smith, 3rd Viscount Hambleden, and Patricia née Herbert, a descendant of the Earls of Pembroke and the Vorontsov family.
 He was educated at Eton College.
-He succeeded the title of 4th Viscount Hambleden after the death of his father in 1948.
+He succeeded to the title of 4th Viscount Hambleden after the death of his father in 1948.

 Smith married Countess Maria Carmela Attolico di Adelfia in 1955.
 The couple had five sons: